Genetic determinants of hepatocellular carcinoma: role of PNPLA3, FABP2, FADS1/FADS2 genes in Yakuts

 MD, Cand.
 Sci.
 (Medicine)

-Russian Federation, Yakutsk, Russia
+Russian Federation, Yakutsk

 References